 The best place to start is by comparing the tour company’s philosophy to the participants’ vacation philosophy.
 Our tours are designed for those with a serious interest in military history, and we prefer to get clients into the field.
 Half the trip won’t consist of free days for participants to explore well-known cities.
 We visit select museums.
 We prefer to keep group size small and to introduce clients to European culture.
-This means generally staying and dining at local European hotels and restaurants, not American chains.
+This means generally staying and dining at local family-owned European hotels and restaurants, not American chains.
 Finally, we try to tell both sides of the story, drawing on maps, photos and first-person accounts.
 Our tour guides generally speak and conduct research in multiple languages.

 A second comparison level is experience and background.
 Founder Randy Gaulke is not a veteran, but he has been studying military history for decades as a wargamer, reenactor and battlefield visitor.
 Randy has lived in Europe for more than two years and he speaks fluent English and German and intermediate French.
 Retired Bundeswehr Officer Markus Klauer’s military career included five years in an armored battalion and professional work with American and French units.
 He has also been studying military history and touring the battlefields for decades.
 Markus has written five books on military history.
 He lives in Lille, France and speaks fluent German, French and English.